-Figure 6: Comparative results showcasing the performance of our method against various types of corruptions and attacks.
+Figure 5: Comparative results showcasing the accuracy of our method against various types of corruptions and attacks.
 Our method outperforms the baseline across nearly all tested conditions.

-high-frequency features but also introduces distortions characteristic of aliasing.
-In addition, low-pass filters, time stretching, and noise also significantly impact performance more than other tested corruptions.
+points.
+However, as we can observe, aliasing has the most negative impact on accuracy.
+During aliasing, audio is intentionally downsampled and then resampled back, which not only removes high-frequency features but also introduces distortions characteristic of aliasing.
+In addition, lowpass filters, time stretching, and noise also significantly impact performance more than others.

-5.4 RESULTS ON ATTACKED DATA
+RESULTS ON ATTACKED DATA